-11. Plaintiffs bring this action under 42 U.S.C. § 1983 to address the deprivation, under the color of state law, of rights secured by the United States Constitution.
-This Court has original jurisdiction over the subject matter of this action pursuant to 28 U.S.C. §§ 1331 and 1343 because the matters in controversy arise under the United States Constitution and the laws of the United

-States and involve the assertion of a deprivation, under color of state law, of rights under the Constitution of the United States.
-This Court has the authority to enter a declaratory judgment pursuant to 28 U.S.C. §§ 2201 and 2202, and order injunctive relief under Federal Rule of Civil Procedure 65.
+- 11. Plaintiffs bring this action under 42 U.S.C. § 1983 to address the deprivation, under the color of state law, of rights secured by the United States Constitution.
+This Court has original jurisdiction over the subject matter of this action pursuant to 28 U.S.C. §§ 1331 and 1343 because the matters in controversy arise under the United States Constitution and the laws of the United States and involve the assertion of a deprivation, under color of state law, of rights under the Constitution of the United States.
+This Court has the authority to enter a declaratory judgment pursuant to 28 U.S.C. §§ 2201 and 2202, and order injunctive relief under Federal Rule of Civil Procedure 65. - 12.
+This Court has personal jurisdiction over Defendant, Secretary of State Frank LaRose in his official capacity.

-- 12. This Court has personal jurisdiction over Defendants, a public entity established under the Ohio Constitution and an elected official in his official capacity. - 13.
-Venue is proper in the Southern District of Ohio, Eastern Division, because a substantial part of the events that give rise to Plaintiffs' claims have occurred and will occur in this District and Defendant's office is in this District. - 14.
+- 13. Venue is proper in the Southern District of Ohio, Eastern Division, because a substantial part of the events that give rise to Plaintiffs' claims have occurred and will occur in this District and Defendant's office is in this District. - 14.
 A three-judge panel of this Court has jurisdiction to adjudicate this lawsuit because Plaintiffs are challenging the constitutionality of the apportionment of Ohio's statewide legislative body.
 See 28 U.S.C. § 2284(a).